furrlori-oss/hwip/docs/Results/search-results.md

 ### Download Results

 When in the Table View, you may download your search results into a comma-separated values (CSV) file.
 CSV files can opened in spreadsheet software, such as Excel, for analysis.
 - Click Full Dataset to download the facilities in your list along with additional data about each facility.
+The Full Dataset option is available for a results set of 10,000 sites or less.
 - Click Quick CSV to download the facilities in your list with only the data you see on the screen.

 ### Adjust Search Criteria